TomBenDor/AP2/web-client/README.md

 ```
 Visit http://localhost:3000/

-The user that has a message history with 4 other users, and has all the types of messages in it, is `user123`.
+The user that has a message history with 4 other users, and has all the types of messages in it, is `user123`.\
+So to sign in to that user, use the password `pass123`.

 All the hardcoded usernames and passwords:
 ```shell